Master of Mechanical Engineering in the UK is a one-year programme and is available at over 50 universities.

 - Cambridge English: C1 advanced: 193

-- Transcript from all of the attended undergraduate universities
+- Transcripts from all of the attended undergraduate universities

 - Personal statement detailing interest and goals in the desired program